- New mandatory public health measures in effect April 6.

 - you didn’t complete the necessary legal proceedings

 - you didn’t fulfil your responsibility to get as much information as possible at the scene of the accident

 - another insured party is partly liable for your injuries

-To find out which forms to use – for a given situation – and how to complete them, use the Checklist for Judgement Forms (PDF, 610 KB).
+To find out which forms to use – for a given situation – and how to complete them, use the Checklist for Judgment Forms (PDF, 610 KB).

 Trouble opening or completing PDF forms?